-This is Homecoming weekend, and there are several home games this year including the Homecoming Football game kicking off on Saturday at 1:30 pm.
-Men’s and Women’s Soccer are also home and games are open to the public on Sparks Field.
-Plus there's the Student vs. Alumni Volleyball match on Friday evening starting at 7:30 pm.
+This is Homecoming weekend and there are several home games this year, including the Homecoming football game kicking off at 12:30 on Saturday.
+Volleyball and Men’s Soccer will also host home games over the weekend.

-Alumni have access to a variety of campus including the Sparks Fitness Center (please check in at the Bearcat Lounge), tennis courts, campus dining services (Goudy Commons, the Cat Cavern, Kaneko Commons, The Bistro), Hatfield Library, etc. A full list will be published in the printed weekend schedule, or call the Alumni Office for more details at 503-375-5304.
+Alumni have access to a variety of campus facilities, including the Sparks Fitness Center (check in at the Bearcat Lounge), the Hallie Ford Museum of Art, tennis courts, campus dining services (Goudy Commons, the Cat Cavern, Kaneko Commons, the Bistro), and the Hatfield Library.

-You may not immediately think of Salem as a destination, but there is plenty to do in and around town!
-Check out our Salem Area for Alumni Weekend Participants page for some ideas, plus a list of Bearcat Specials offered by local businesses to enhance your weekend experience![back to top]
+You may not automatically think of Salem as a popular destination, but there is plenty to do in and around town!
+Check out our Salem Area for Alumni Weekend Participants page for some ideas.

-Yes!
-Reunion is a wonderful time to share your Willamette experience with your entire family.
-There are many family friendly events throughout the weekend, and child pricing for certain meals.
-We’ll also have kid’s corners at some of the class sessions and at the Bearcat Lounge.
-And there are kid friendly things to do around Salem too!
+Alumni Weekend is a wonderful time to share your Willamette experience with the entire family.
+There are many family friendly events throughout the weekend, as well as child pricing for several meals.

 How do I register?